-Hillary Clinton returns -- and not a moment too soon
+Clinton returns -- and not a moment too soon

 And even though the Clinton campaign disclosed more information about her health on Wednesday, its initial decision to not immediately reveal the candidate's pneumonia diagnosis until late Sunday -- well after she left the September 11 memorial and briefly disappeared from reporters assigned to follow her -- has raised a slew of fresh criticism about the lack of transparency.

-Clinton returns to the campaign trail with a rally in Greensboro followed by a speech at a Congressional Hispanic Caucus gathering in Washington in the evening.
+Clinton returned to the campaign trail with a rally in Greensboro and will follow up with a speech at a Congressional Hispanic Caucus gathering in Washington in the evening.

-In Greensboro, Clinton will deliver a speech on the topic of "how we lift up our children and families," according to Clinton spokeswoman Jennifer Palmieri.
-That speech will mark Clinton's second in a series of "Stronger Together" speeches -- part of a broader effort to inject more of the candidate's personal story into the narrative.
+In Greensboro, Clinton spoke about the issue of "how we lift up our children and families," in remarks that marked Clinton's second in a series of "Stronger Together" speeches -- part of a broader effort to inject more of the candidate's personal story into the narrative.

-"One upside to Hillary Clinton's break from the trail was having time to sharpen the final argument she will present to voters in these closing weeks," Palmieri said in a statement.
+"One upside to Hillary Clinton's break from the trail was having time to sharpen the final argument she will present to voters in these closing weeks," communications director Jennifer Palmieri said in a statement ahead of the speech.

 But if Clinton is trying to change the subject away from her health, Trump may make that difficult.
 After largely staying away from commenting on Clinton's recent health episode, he took a swipe at his opponent's stamina at a rally in Canton, Ohio, Wednesday night.